beginning of content

 How can I find a psychiatrist or psychologist?

-Visit your doctor (GP) if you feel you need to see a psychiatrist or psychologist, or you are a carer of someone who might.
-Your doctor will usually choose one for you.
+Visit your doctor (GP) if you feel you need to see a psychiatrist or psychologist, or if you are a carer of someone who might.
+Your doctor can help you choose one, or make a recommendation.

-Read more here about speaking to your doctor about mental health.
+Read more about speaking to your doctor about mental health.

 You can search for a psychiatrist using RANZCP's Find a psychiatrist directory, healthdirect's service finder or read more about where to get help with mental health.